 Academic Progress Evaluations, Grading System: Students are evaluated on a regular basis on theory, practical and clinical work.
 The evaluations are measured on a standard percentile basis and the percentage converted to a letter grade.
 Students are assigned academic learning and a minimum number of practical experiences.
 Academic learning is evaluated after each unit of study by receiving theory hours, and a numerical grade for each chapter exam.
 Practical assignments are evaluated as completed and counted toward course completion only when rated as satisfactory or better (the computer system will reflect completion of the practical assignment as a number of operations completed and percentage of grades on each operation).
-If the performance does not meet satisfactory requirements, it is not counted and the performance must be repeated.
+If the performance does not meet satisfactory requirements, it is not counted, and the performance must be repeated.
 Practical skills are evaluated according to text procedures and set forth in practical skills evaluation criteria adopted by the school.
 Students must make up failed or missed tests.
-Evaluation forms are issued to the students according to their actual hours completed evaluation period of the actual completed course hours.
-In accordance to the maximum period allowed, evaluations at 125% and 150%, will apply on those cases when the student does not complete the program by the expected 100% point.
+Evaluation forms are issued to the students according to their payment periods (established with US Department of Education for the purpose of Title IV funding) of their actual completed required course hours.
 The evaluation form reflects the overall attendance and academic progress of the student.
-Students will be notified during an evaluation period if their elgibility for financial aid will be affected.
+Students will be notified during any evaluation period if their eligibility for financial aid will be affected, if they are not meeting Satisfactory Academic Progress.
 Students must maintain a "C" (70%) average to maintain satisfactory academic status and pass a final written exam prior to graduation.
 The grading system detailed below is the system utilized in the school.